Transformer-based assignment decision network for multiple object tracking: Experimental Results

 We used the publicly available detections from the SDP detector (\cite{SDP-detector}) to train our models for MOT17 and detections produced from the EB (\cite{EB-detector}) detector for UA-DETRAC.
-TADN consistently runs at over 10 fps during inference time.
-However, this speed is bounded by the ResNet50 (\cite{resnet50}) inference speed and the TADN module by itself runs at over 100 fps.
-Thus, further performance gains can be expected if a more lightweight feature extractor is used.
+For MOT17 and MOT20 private detection tracks we used community pretrained YOLOX (\cite{yolox}) object detectors as provided by the official implementation of ByteTrack (\cite{bytetrack}).
+For the former, YOLOX detector is pretrained on CrowdHuman (\cite{crowdhuman}), MOT17, CityPersons (\cite{zhang2017citypersons}) and ETHZ (\cite{li2017scale}), while for the latter on CrowdHuman and MOT20.
+It should be noted however, that TADN model itself, in any case, was trained exclusively on the benchmark provided training data without using any external tracking dataset.
 Our method was trained and evaluated on a machine with Ryzen 9 3900X 12 core @3.7GHz CPU, a Nvidia 2080Ti GPU and 64GB RAM.
 The proposed approach was implemented on Pytorch.

 As an assignment metric during training time, we opted not to use the Intersection over Union (IoU) metric that is commonly used in such scenarios since it has a constant zero value in cases where two bounding boxes do not overlap.
 Also, its value alternates in a non-linear fashion for changes in the relative positions between bounding boxes.
 In the early training stages, it is expected of the predicted bounding boxes to have a significant offset from the ground truth boxes, thus the behavior of the IoU metric could produce false or non-assignments for our model to train on yielding worse performance and slowing down the training process.
 To mitigate this we introduced a custom assignment metric, namely \emph{upper-left bottom-right} $L_1$ ($ulbr_1$):